 - While it is very rare, if NBC feels the need to preface its shows with such a warning, it does so with a blood-red splash-screen and the deep-voiced NBC announcer reading the caption, "Due to violent content, viewer discretion advised."
 If it is especially violent (for example, every episode of Hannibal), a tiny "Viewer Discretion Advised" caption pops up on the bottom of the screen at the start of each and every act.

-- Fox has a tendency to pick up the more risqué shows on American broadcast TV.
-As a result, much of its library is rated TV-14 and up, and gets a content warning bumper just before the beginning of each broadcast.
+- Fox has long had a tendency to air many of the more risqué shows on American broadcast TV.
+As a result, much of its programming is rated TV-14 and up and has a content warning bumper attached to the beginning of each broadcast.